 Kelby was a biologist and manager of National Wildlife Refuges for the U.S. Fish and Wildlife Service for more than 30 years.
 He has worked with alligators in gulf coast marshes and Canada geese on Hudson Bay tundra.
 His most recent project was the establishment of Black Bayou Lake National Wildlife Refuge and its development as a premier environmental education site.
 Kelby has an undergraduate degree in Wildlife Biology and a graduate degree in Wildlife and Fisheries Science from Texas A&M University.
 He published Flora and Fauna of the Civil War: an Environmental Reference Guide in 2010, as well as many scientific and popular articles.
 Among other honors Kelby recently received the National Wildlife Federation Governor's Conservationist of the Year Award.
 He and his wife Amy live in the woods near Rocky Branch, Louisiana, in a cypress house surrounded by white oaks and black hickories.
 Kelby's website is bayou-diversity.com.

 Dr. Jason Rinehart is the Director of Orchestras and the Assistant Director of Bands at the University of Louisiana at Monroe where he directs the Sound of Today, the Technical Fowls, the Symphonic Band and the Orchestra.
 He previously taught at the University of Missouri-Kansas City, Benedictine College, and St. Louis Community College.
 Dr. Rinehart has degrees from Texas Tech University, Southern Methodist University, and the University of Missouri-Kansas City.
 His conducting experience includes the Atchison (Kansas) Symphony, Kansas City Ballet, Fountain City (Missouri) and St. Louis Brass Bands, numerous collegiate orchestras and wind ensembles, and more than thirty main stage operas and musicals.
-Dr. Rinehart has been involved with the drum and bugle corps activity as a marching member of the Sky Ryders and Phantom Regiment and has taught with Pioneer, Capital Regiment, the Boston Crusaders and is currently on staff with the Glassmen.
+Dr. Rinehart has been involved with the drum and bugle corps activity as a marching member of the Sky Ryders and Phantom Regiment and has taught with Pioneer, Capital Regiment, the Boston Crusaders; and currently serves as a judge for Drum Corps International.
 Jason has previously been a host of Classical music at KOHM in Lubbock, Texas.

 Jay calls himself a "media producer" in a world of diversification.
 Jay earned a Bachelor of Arts in Radio/TV/Film Production from the University of Louisiana at Monroe and worked in video production for more than 10 years before joining KEDM full time.
 He started at KEDM in 1993 as a student board operator, and has worked since then in production and promotion on a part-time basis while working full time in video.
-In May of 2009, Jay became KEDM's Program Director.
+In May of 2009, Jay became KEDM's Program Director, and became KEDM's General Manager in August of 2012.
 Jay still regularly freelances in sports television production for ESPN, Cox Sports, and others.
 Jay and his family live in West Monroe.

 Lila previously worked as the Director of Institutional Advancement for Grace Episcopal School in Monroe, as the Executive Director of Keep Mississippi Beautiful, and in membership development for the Hattiesburg (Miss.)
 Area Chamber of Commerce.
 Her community service includes work with the Junior League of Monroe, Twin City Ballet Guild, and Quota International of West Monroe.
 Lila, her husband Chip, and two daughters reside in West Monroe.